What is a Huff Cough?

-The Huff Cough is a certain way of coughing that keeps the throat open longer.
+The Huff cough is a certain way of coughing that keeps the throat open longer.
 This helps move the mucus from your child's lungs.

-About the Huff Cough
+About Huff Coughs

 - It allows the air to move past the mucus in the airways.